tecknojock/F-Chat-3.0-Parser/README.md

 1.1.0: Added support for multiple characters.

 1.1.1: Added a handler for a logging error F-chat occasionally inserts into the database.

+1.1.2: Ignores console due to weird output.

+1.1.3: Made it so that start time is always the latest run-time if run-time exceeds.
+This will result in a few duplicate logs if run while f-chat is live, but better than dropping logs that come in while the application is running.
+Also makes the parser more robust to handle weird errors that occasionally crop up.
+It looks for names instead of trusting the file structure to be correct.